 VIDEO PODCAST: John Dante Prevedini leads a discussion about Youth Involvement in Classical Music - this specially extended illustrated feature includes contributions from Christopher Morley, Gerald Fenech, Halida Dinova, Patricia Spencer and Roderic Dunnett.

-English conductor George Vass was born in Staffordshire in 1957.
+English conductor George Vass was born in Walsall on 9 May 1957.
 He studied at the Birmingham Conservatoire and the Royal Academy of Music, and made his professional conducting début at St John's Smith Square, London at the age of twenty two.

 Vass has been artistic director of the Presteigne Festival since 1992, and from 2004 until 2009 he was artistic director of London's Hampstead and Highgate Festival.
 He is founder artistic director of Orchestra Nova, and currently serves the Bushey Symphony Orchestra and St Albans Choral Society as music director.

 He has recorded music by Stephen Dodgson, Cecilia McDowall and Donald Francis Tovey and has commissioned and premièred works by David Matthews, John McCabe, Paul Patterson, Hilary Tann, Adrian Williams, Ian Wilson and Hugh Wood.

 Further information: www.georgevass.co.uk

 Classical music news - The Innocent Fields - Recent items of interest, including the Presteigne Festival, Jonathan McPhee adapting Wagner, Nick Hely-Hutchinson's Perfect Pitch podcast, the Stabat Mater music calendar and a study of unusual vocal techniques